 When you buy a car from a private party, you’ll have no choice but to get financing from a bank, credit union, or another non-dealership lender (unless you pay cash for the car).
-It is critical that you get a vehicle history report, and some lenders offer them as a benefit of using their auto financing.
+Before you buy, it is critical that you get a vehicle history report.
+Some lenders offer them as a benefit of using their auto financing.

 Unlike when you work with a dealer, you'll have to do all of the paperwork yourself, and ensure that the title gets expeditiously transferred to your financial institution, who will hold it until the vehicle is paid off.